|Entry Terms||Spring, Summer, Fall|

 With the increasing need to both innovate and protect public health—by bringing new medical products to patients while ensuring their quality, safety and efficacy—Regulatory Affairs professionals are in high-demand.
-The George Washington University School of Medicine and Health Sciences offers two degrees in Regulatory Affairs: a Master of Science in Health Sciences (MSHS), and a Graduate Certificate, both available online.
-To ensure students are presented with the most current and industry-applicable curriculum, the Regulatory Affairs programs at GW have been developed through collaborations with regulatory affairs professionals from the health care industry and governmental agencies, including the Food and Drug Administration (FDA).
+The George Washington University School of Medicine and Health Sciences offers a Graduate Certificate.
+To ensure students are presented with the most current and industry-applicable curriculum, the Regulatory Affairs program at GW has been developed through collaborations with regulatory affairs professionals from the health care industry and governmental agencies, including the Food and Drug Administration (FDA).

 Why Should I Choose GW?